 Relief from joint liability.
-In some cases, one spouse may be relieved of liability for tax, interest, and penalties for items of the other spouse which were incorrectly reported on a joint return.
+In some cases, a spouse will be relieved of the tax, interest, and penalties on a joint return.
 You can ask for relief no matter how small the liability.

 There are three types of relief available.